cvwjensen/springbootcourse/persistence/persistence/README.md

 - Make a test for deleting the the Teacher Johnson.
 - Load the Teacher Johnson.
-- Update his courses and set the teacher to null.
+- Update his courses by setting their teacher to null.
 - use teacherRepository.delete() to delete it.
 - use teacherRepository.flush() to force Hibernate to execute the queries in the transaction.